famoseagle/sweatshop/README.txt

 == DESCRIPTION:

-Sweatshop is as simple asynchronous worker queue built on top of rabbitmq/ampq.
+Sweatshop is a simple asynchronous worker queue built on top of rabbitmq/ampq.
 Inspired by Workling, it follows some of the same patterns with a few tweaks.

 == FEATURES/PROBLEMS: